PeterBorrmann1965/Covid-19-simulation/README.md

 0 - not infected
 1 - immun or dead (due to infection)
 2 - infected
-3 - infected and identified (not uses currently)
+3 - infected and identified (currently not used)
-4 - dead (right now only based on general mortality rater)
+4 - dead (right now only based on general mortality rate)

 The infection profile is simulated with a gamma distribution.
 For Covid 19 we currently use a mean of 7.0 and a standard deviation of 3.4.

 The parameter R (number of people infected by an infected person) is used in the following fashion:
 - all contacts in the population are normalized to one
-- the suceptibility of individual is R times the individual normalized contact rate
+- the suceptibility of an individual is R times the individual normalized contact rate

 The indivual R can be tweaked, e.g.:
 - individuals cut their contacts by a factor 10